-Students have been told a useful tool to help them plan their day is their school timetable.
+Students have been told a useful tool to help them plan their day is their school timetable This is on ClassCharts and in their planner.
 We encourage students to try to keep school hours where they can, allow themselves breaks and then they should have time to relax in the evenings and on the weekends.

-One of the most important features of home learning is for student to be able to have a space to work.
-They may wish to work in their bedrooms however, it is probably not the best idea.
-We recommend that they are at a dining room or kitchen table, somewhere without distractions but within your sight so you can keep an eye on them and their efforts.
+One of the most important features of remote learning is for a student to be able to have a space to work.
+They may wish to work in their bedrooms however, it is probably not the best place.
+We recommend that they are at a dining room or kitchen table, somewhere without distractions but within your sight so you can keep an eye on them and support their efforts when needed.